Learn about actual and potential costs

 Where can I purchase Body Cameras?

 Market share concentration among body camera suppliers is high.
 ProcurementIQ estimates there are 358 suppliers operating in the market, with the top four accounting for more than 50.0% of market revenue.
-These vendors generate revenue from sales to law enforcement agencies, first responders, security providers, military branches, transportation providers and...
+These vendors generate revenue from sales to law enforcement agencies, first responders, security providers, military units, transportation companies and...
 Subscribe to learn more.

 Questions to ask potential suppliers